9th Heavy Battery, Royal Garrison Artillery

-The 9th Heavy Battery, Royal Garrison Artillery, was one of the first British Army units recruited for 'Kitchener's Army' in World War I. It served on the Western Front from 1915 to 1918, supporting different formations of the British Expeditionary Force (BEF).
+The 9th Heavy Battery, Royal Garrison Artillery, was one of the first British Army units recruited for 'Kitchener's Army' in the First World War.
+It served on the Western Front from 1915 to 1918, supporting different formations of the British Expeditionary Force (BEF).
 It was overrun and lost its guns at the Chemin des Dames in May 1918 but, re-equipped, it participated in the final Allied Hundred Days Offensive.

 Mobilisation & training

 On 6 August 1914, less than 48 hours after Britain's declaration of war against Germany, Parliament sanctioned an increase of 500,000 men for the Regular Army, and on 11 August the newly appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.
 The establishment for each of these divisions included a heavy battery of the Royal Garrison Artillery (RGA) to be equipped with 60-pounder guns.

 One of these K1 divisions, 9th (Scottish) Division composed of New Army battalions of Scottish infantry regiments, began forming in August 1914, and its heavy battery was formed at Fort Brockhurst, Gosport, on 26 August from new recruits and ex-Regular non-commissioned officers (NCOs).
 The battery was initially under the command of Captain Osborn, shortly succeeded by Major Twiss.
 It moved to Royal Artillery Barracks, Woolwich, on 6 September, and at the end of October came under the command of Maj W.E.
 Castens who had been second-in-command of No 96 Company RGA on Malta when war broke out.

 The Kitchener units were desperately short of equipment: the battery was equipped with four 4.7-inch guns, an obsolescent pattern adopted after the Second Boer War, rather than the modern 60-pounder.
 On 3 December the battery moved to a tented camp at Charlton Park, Greenwich to continue its training, remaining under canvas until it moved to Odiham on 1 February 1915.
 During this winter it acted as a depot battery, so the officers and NCOs were constantly changing.
 At the end of March it moved to Bordon Camp, where the rest of 9th (Scottish) Division had assembled.
 Embarkation orders to join the British Expeditionary Force (BEF) in France arrived on 7 May.
 The battery and its ammunition column were brought up to full establishment and mobilised at Bordon on 9 May, receiving its gunsights the following day when it entrained for Southampton to embark.